Neutron moderation spectrum considering inelastic scattering: Kinematics of inelastic neutron scattering at moderating medium nucleus

 \section{Kinematics of inelastic neutron scattering at moderating medium nucleus}

-If the neutron inelastic scattering reaction is characteristic to neutron moderating medium (e.g. for heavy nuclei, such as Uranium-238), its kinematics presented in our paper~\cite{ref25} should be adjusted.
+If the neutron inelastic scattering is relevant to the medium (e.g. for heavy nuclei such as uranium-238), the kinematics presented in our paper~\cite{Rusov2017} should be somewhat refined.

-According to~\cite{ref5, ref6} neutron inelastic scattering reaction at a nucleus progresses through an excited compound nuclei state, i.e. at the first phase of the reaction the neutron moderating medium nucleus captures a neutron:
+According to~\cite{BartolomeyBat1989, Shirokov1998} neutron inelastic scattering reaction at a nucleus progresses through an excited compound nuclei state, i.e. at the first phase of the reaction the neutron moderating medium nucleus captures a neutron:

 where $(A,Z)$ is neutron moderating medium nucleus with mass number $A$ and charge $Z$; ${}^1_0n$ -- neutron (0 -- zero charge, 1 -- neutron mass number); $(A+1,Z)^*$ -- a compound nucleus with mass number $A+1$ and charge $Z$; ${}^*$ -- denotes nucleus excited state.
 During the next phase of the reaction the compound nucleus decomposes producing a nucleus of the neutron moderating medium in excited state and emitting a neutron.
-The nucleus is de-excited by emitting a $\gamma$-quant:
+The nucleus is de-excited by emitting a $\gamma$-quantum:

-Here we should note that the compound nucleus decomposition is a two-particle nuclear reaction, and kinematics problem solution is univalent, e.g. see~\cite{ref29}.
+Here we should note that the compound nucleus decomposition is a two-particle nuclear reaction, so the solution of the corresponding kinematics problem is unambiguous (see e.g.~\mbox{\cite{Sitenko1993})}.

-Let's consider neutron inelastic scattering at a moderating medium nucleus.
-Neutron moderating medium (following~\cite{ref25}) is described within framework of gas model.
+Let us consider neutron inelastic scattering at a moderating medium nucleus.
+Neutron moderating medium (following~\cite{Rusov2017}) is described within the framework of gas model.
 I.e. it is assumed that the medium nuclei do not interact with one another, but possess kinetic energy due to thermal motion.
-Following~\cite{ref25} let's introduce two laboratory coordinates systems (fig.~\ref{fig1}): \begin{itemize} \item a stationary laboratory coordinate system or $L$-system \item a non-stationary laboratory coordinate system or $L'$-system that moves relative to $L$-system with a constant velocity equal to velocity of thermal motion of the moderating medium nucleus at which the neutron is scattered. \end{itemize}
+Following~\cite{Rusov2017} Let us introduce two laboratory coordinates systems (fig.~\ref{fig1}): \begin{itemize} \item a stationary laboratory coordinate system, the $L$-system \item a non-stationary laboratory coordinate system or $L'$-system that moves relative to $L$-system with a constant velocity equal to the velocity of thermal motion of the moderating medium nucleus at which the neutron is scattered. \end{itemize}

-Let's note, that here we consider a special case when orientation of $L$ and $L'$ laboratory coordinate systems axes is equal and radius vector of $L'$-system origin in $L$-system equals to moderator medium nucleus radius vector in $L$-system, i.e. the moderating medium nucleus initially stands still in $L'$-system.
+Let us note that here we consider a special case when the orientation of $L$ and $L'$ coordinate systems is the same, and the radius vector of $L'$-system origin in $L$-system coincides with the moderator nucleus radius vector in $L$-system.
+So the moderator nucleus initially rests in $L'$-system.